teresa-wolfiivp/notes/README.md

 # 2023-12-19
 - Today's programming wisdom is to prioritize writing clean, maintainable code over clever or complex solutions.
 It's important to remember that code is read far more often than it is written, so strive to make it easy for others (and your future self) to understand and modify.
 This means using clear variable names, commenting effectively, avoiding unnecessary complexity, and adhering to established coding standards and best practices.
 Additionally, always consider the potential consequences of introducing new bugs or security vulnerabilities into your codebase, and take steps to prevent them whenever possible.
 By prioritizing readability, simplicity, and robustness in your code, you'll make life easier for yourself and your colleagues down the line.

+# 2023-12-20
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear and maintainable code first, and then optimize only where necessary, based on profiling and performance metrics.
+Focusing too much on optimization early on can lead to complex and hard-to-maintain code, which can cause more problems in the long run than any performance gains achieved.